-For an mean monthly percent change in home values, Republicans were 3.09 times likelier to have positive home-buying conditions under President Trump than President Biden.
+For the mean monthly percent change in home values (XX%), Republicans were 3.09 times likelier to have positive home-buying conditions under President Trump than President Biden.
 That multiplier is 1.92 for Democrats and 2.43 for Independents.
 Critically, Republicans and Independents’ β1 is estimated to be insignificant under Biden–indicating that irregardless of real changes in home value, Republicans’ and Independents’ attitudes towards home-buying conditions wouldn’t change.
-On the other hand, Democrats’ β1 coefficient was significant positive under Biden as well as Trump, while Republicans’ and Independents’ estimated β1 coefficients were positive significant during Trump’s presidency.
+On the other hand, Democrats’ β1 coefficient was significant and positive under Biden as well as Trump, while Republicans’ and Independents’ estimated β1 coefficients were positive and significant during Trump’s presidency.

 Real Household Income